-- (1) By Decision of 30 November 2009 the Council concluded the Agreement between the European Community and the Republic of Mauritius on the short-stay visa waiver.
-The Agreement provides for visa-free travel for the citizens of the European Union and for the citizens of Mauritius when travelling to the territory of the other Contracting Party "for a maximum period of three months during a six months period". - (2) Regulation (EU) No 610/2013 of the European Parliament and of the Council18 introduced horizontal changes in the Union's visa and border acquis and defined a short stay as a maximum of 90 days in any 180-day period. - (3) It is necessary that the Agreement between the Union and the Republic of Mauritius on the short-stay visa waiver incorporates this new definition in order to fully harmonise the Union's short-stay regime. - (4) The Commission has negotiated on behalf of the Union an agreement with the Republic of Mauritius amending the Agreement between the European Community and the Republic of Mauritius on the short-stay visa waiver (the "Agreement"). - (5) In accordance with Council Decision (EU) 2017/[...], the Agreement has been signed. - (6) This Decision constitutes a development of the provisions of the Schengen acquis in which the United Kingdom does not take part, in accordance with Council Decision
+- (1) By Decision of 30 November 2009 the Council concluded the Agreement between the European Community and Antigua and Barbuda on the short-stay visa waiver.
+The Agreement provides for visa-free travel for the citizens of the European Union and for the citizens of Antigua and Barbuda when travelling to the territory of the other Contracting Party "for a maximum period of three months during a six months period". - (2) Regulation (EU) No 610/2013 of the European Parliament and of the Council17 introduced horizontal changes in the Union's visa and border acquis and defined a short stay as a maximum of 90 days in any 180-day period. - (3) It is necessary that the Agreement between the Union and Antigua and Barbuda on the short-stay visa waiver incorporates this new definition in order to fully harmonise the Union's short-stay regime. - (4) On 9 October 2014 the Council adopted a Decision authorising the Commission to open negotiations on an Agreement to amend the Agreement between the European Community and Antigua and Barbuda on the short-stay visa waiver (the "Agreement"). - (5) Negotiations with Antigua and Barbuda on the Agreement were successfully finalised by the initialling thereof, by Exchange of Letters, on 28 October 2016 by the Chief Negotiators of the Union and Antigua and Barbuda. - (6) The Agreement should be signed and the declarations attached to the Agreement should be approved on behalf of the Union. - (7) This Decision constitutes a development of the provisions of the Schengen acquis in which the United Kingdom does not take part, in accordance with Council Decision